rfvgyhn/min-ed-launcher/README.md

    as `EDLaunch.exe`.

 ##### Windows
+Either configure the Epic client and use the provided Bootstrap exe or use [legendary] to launch the game

+* Epic Client
   1. Delete or rename `EDLaunch.exe` (e.g. `EDLaunch.exe.bak`)
   2. Copy and rename `MinEdLauncher.Bootstrap.exe` to `EDLaunch.exe`.
 This step is required because Epic doesn't allow changing the game's startup application.
 If someone knows how to modify the game's manifest file (`EliteDangerous/.egstore/*.manifest`), this could be avoided.
 Please open a [new issue] if you can help with this.
 This also means any time the game updates or you verify your game files, you'll have to replace `EDLaunch.exe` with `MinEdLauncher.Bootstrap.exe`.
   3. Update your launch options to auto start your preferred product
       1. Click _Settings_ in the Epic Games Launcher
       2. Scroll down to the _Manage Games_ section and click _Elite Dangerous_
       3. Check _Additional Command Line Arguments_
       4. Set the value to `/autorun /autoquit /EDH`
   4. Launch your game as you normally would in Epic
+* Legendary

+    Use legendary's `override-exe` argument via windows terminal

+    `legendary.exe launch 9c203b6ed35846e8a4a9ff1e314f6593 --override-exe MinEdLauncher.exe /autorun /edh /autoquit`

 ##### Linux
 This method utilizes [legendary].